Skip to content

 So I ask for lunch if the coverage starts in the morning (ex, a sandwich).

-And I ask for the dinner.
-The best would be that I am served among the first one, so I can quickly eat, and quickly be ready to take anything happening during the dinner, and have more time to set up the light for the first dance.
+And I ask for dinner.
+The best would be to be served among the first ones so I can quickly eat, be ready for anything during dinner, and have more time to set up the light for the first dance.

 I eat everything.